sablier-labs/lockup/README.md

 implemented to maintain the same user experience.

-Since the streams are open-ended, we don't have a start time nor an end time, instead we have a time reference (`lastTimeUpdate`) which will be set to `block.timestampt` at the creation of the stream.
+Since the streams are open-ended, we don't have a start time nor an end time, instead we have a time reference (`lastTimeUpdate`) which will be set to `block.timestamp` at the creation of the stream.
 There are several actions that will update this time reference:

 - when a withdrawal is made